arjunr2/WALI/README.md

 An `iwasm` symlink executable should be generated in the root directory

-### Building the Wasm-WALI Clang compiler
+### Building the WALI LLVM compiler

-We use LLVM Clang 16 with *compiler-rt* builtins for full wasm32 support.
-To build the llvm suite:
+To build the llvm-18 suite:

 ```shell
 git submodule update --init llvm-project
 make wali-compiler
 ```

-Future steps use this toolchain.
-Add the llvm build binary directory (`<root-directory>/llvm-project/build/bin`) to PATH for convenience.
+This is essential for future steps that rely on this build.

 ### Building WALI libc